kuhanw/seq2seq/README.md

 ## Future Steps

 There are a couple of flaws to this method of constructing *P(T)* and implementation.
-From a technical, coding perspective I went through a lot of contortions and work to load a precomputed table at run time for decoding in Tensorflow.
+From a technical, coding perspective I went through a lot of contortions to load a precomputed table at run time for decoding in Tensorflow.
 Much of this comes down to the functional programming nature of Tensorflow.
 As a Tensorflow novice, it was an immensely useful learning experience, but may not be technically elegant.

 Conceptually, as the "n" of the n-gram model grows the sequence permutations rapidly grow so it becomes computationally unfeasible to store such massive tables in memory during run time.
-In addition, any real world situation the decoder will encounter input sequences that were never presented in the training corpus thus our naive n-gram model states *P(T)=0*.
+In addition, in any real world situation the decoder will encounter input sequences that were never presented in the training corpus, our naive n-gram model would then state *P(T)=0*.

 The first problem can be overcome by applying smarter data structures for storage and during computation.
-I have not had time to do anny implementation but tries can be a natural solution to storing massive n-gram models, [http://pages.di.unipi.it/pibiri/papers/SIGIR17.pdf].
-We can additionally redefine P(T) to be predicated only *m* prior tokens instead of the full sequence,
+I have not had time to do any implementation but tries can be a natural solution to storing massive n-gram models, [http://pages.di.unipi.it/pibiri/papers/SIGIR17.pdf].
+We can additionally redefine *P(T)* to be predicated only *m* prior tokens instead of the full sequence,

-P(T) = P(t<sup>something</sup>)
+P(T) = P(t<sub>n</sub>) P(t<sub>n-1</sub>) P(t<sub>n-2</sub>)...
+P(t<sub>1</sub>) ~ P(t<sub>n</sub>) P(t<sub>n-1</sub>) P(t<sub>n-2</sub>)...
+P(t<sub>n-m</sub>),

-This will have the effect of dramatically controlling and bounding our n-gram tables.
+for *n=[1..Sequence Length]*, This will have the effect of dramatically controlling and bounding our n-gram tables.

-For the latter case we can apply [smoothing](https://en.wikipedia.org/wiki/Good%E2%80%93Turing_frequency_estimation) to introduce non-zero probabilities for new sequences.
+For the latter case we can apply smoothing to introduce non-zero probabilities for new sequences.
+The easiest and most naive approach is simply to add 1 to unknown sequences.
+More advance and sophisticated methods have readily implemented avaliablity in [NLTK](http://www.nltk.org/_modules/nltk/probability.html).

+Technically the challenge is to implement these ideas in the Tensorflow framework in a elegant and computational efficient way!

 ### To do list